 Grant recipients should understand the more complex and interdependent ecosystem that has emerged due to evolving technologies, risks, stakeholders, and policies impacting many facets of emergency communications including planning, operations, equipment, and training.
-Key issues impacting federal emergency communications grants include developments in advanced technologies, national policies and laws, spectrum issues, and the reduction and streamlining of grant programs.
+Key issues impacting federal emergency communications grants include developments in technologies, national policies and laws, spectrum issues, and the reduction and streamlining of grant programs.

-Developments in Advanced Technologies19
+Developments in Technologies

-Traditionally, LMR systems were the primary capabilities the public safety community used to achieve mission critical voice communications in the field.
-To augment their LMR capabilities, emergency response agencies are increasingly using commercial wireless broadband services and, in some cases, procuring dedicated broadband networks for mission critical data communications.
-Internet Protocol (IP)-enabled networks stand to transform how public officials will communicate by providing unparalleled
+Traditionally, LMR systems are the primary capabilities the public safety community used to achieve mission critical voice communications in the field.
+To augment their LMR capabilities, emergency response agencies are increasingly using the NPSBN/FirstNet, or commercial wireless broadband services, and in some cases, procuring dedicated broadband networks for voice and/or data communications.
+Internet Protocol (IP)-enabled networks stand to transform how public officials will communicate by providing unparalleled connectivity and bandwidth that enhance situational awareness and information sharing.
+Communication network modernization is also occurring with the migration of the Nation's 911 infrastructure to NG911, an IP-based model that will enable increased resilience and redundancy in call routing and information sharing.
+Also, the deployment of a nationwide public alerting system is using traditional media, such as broadcast and cable, as well as IP-based technologies to transmit alerts to mobile phones and other devices.